-- If your computer does list the Recovery partition and the Windows partition, you can use HP Recovery Manager to create recovery media after you successfully set up the computer.
-HP Recovery media can be used to perform system recovery if the hard drive becomes corrupted.
-System recovery reinstalls the original operating system and software programs that were installed at the factory and then configures the settings for the programs.
-HP Recovery media can also be used to customize the system or restore the factory image if you replace the hard drive. - Only one set of recovery media can be created.
-Handle these recovery tools carefully, and keep them in a safe place. - HP Recovery Manager examines the computer and determines the required storage capacity for the media that will be required. - To create recovery discs, your computer must have an optical drive with DVD writer capability, and you must use only high-quality blank DVD-R, DVD+R, DVD-R DL, or DVD+R DL discs.
-Do not use rewritable discs such as CD±RW, DVD±RW, double-layer DVD±RW, or BD-RE (rewritable Blu-ray) discs; they are not compatible with HP Recovery Manager software.
-Or, instead, you can use a high-quality blank USB flash drive. - If your computer does not include an integrated optical drive with DVD writer capability, but you would like to create DVD recovery media, you can use an external optical drive (purchased separately) to create recovery discs.
-If you use an external optical drive, it must be connected directly to a USB port on the computer; the drive cannot be connected to a USB port on an external device, such as a USB hub.
-If you cannot create DVD media yourself, you can obtain recovery discs for your computer from HP.
-See the Worldwide Telephone Numbers booklet included with the computer.
-You can also find contact information on the HP website.
-Go to http://www.hp.com/support, select your country or region, and follow the on-screen instructions. - Be sure that the computer is connected to AC power before you begin creating the recovery media. - The creation process can take an hour or more.
-Do not interrupt the creation process. - If necessary, you can exit the program before you have finished creating all of the recovery DVDs.
-HP Recovery Manager will finish burning the current DVD.
+- Only one set of recovery media can be created.
+Handle these recovery tools carefully, and keep them in a safe place. - HP Recovery Manager examines the computer and determines the required media storage capacity. - To create recovery media, use one of the following options: - NOTE: If the computer does not have a recovery partition, HP Recovery Manager displays the Windows Create a Recovery Drive feature.
+Follow the on-screen instructions to create a recovery image on a blank USB flash drive or hard drive. - If your computer has an optical drive with DVD writer capability, be sure to use only high-quality blank DVD-R, DVD+R, DVD-R DL, or DVD+R DL discs.
+Do not use rewritable discs such as CD±RW, DVD±RW, double-layer DVD±RW, or BD-RE (rewritable Blu-ray) discs, which are not compatible with HP Recovery Manager software. - If your computer does not include an integrated optical drive with DVD writer capability, you can use an external optical drive (purchased separately) to create recovery discs, as described above.
+If an external optical drive is used, you must connect it directly to a USB port on the computer.
+It cannot be connected to a USB port on an external device, such as a USB hub. - To create a recovery flash drive, use a high-quality blank USB flash drive. - Be sure that the computer is connected to AC power before you begin creating the recovery media. - The creation process can take an hour or more.
+Do not interrupt this process. - If necessary, you can exit the program before you have finished creating all of the recovery media.
+HP Recovery Manager will finish the current DVD or flash drive.
 The next time you start HP Recovery Manager, you will be prompted to continue.